Near Lagro in Wabash County, Indiana — The American Midwest (Great Lakes)

 Erected by ACRES Land Trust.

 Location.
-40° 49.796′ N, 85° 42.444′ W. Marker is near Lagro, Indiana, in Wabash County.
-Marker can be reached from E. Hanging Rock Road 0.8 miles east of State Road 524, on the left when traveling east.
-Touch for map.
+40° 49.808′ N, 85° 42.442′ W. Marker is near Lagro, Indiana, in Wabash County.
+Marker can be reached from E. Hanging Rock Road 0.8 miles east of State Road 524, on the left when Touch for map.
 Marker is in this post office area: Lagro IN 46941, United States of America.
+Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-The Wabash River (a few steps from this marker); Kerr Lock St. Patrick's Roman Catholic Church (approx. 1.3 miles away); Dallas Township World War II Roll of Honor (approx. 5.9 miles away); The Wabash River and the Big Four Cut (approx. 6.1 miles away); Kin-Com-A-Ong Spring (approx. 6.1 miles away); Cook's Cabin (approx. 6.1 miles away); Treaty of 1826 Meeting Camp (approx. 6.1 miles away).
+At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
+Hanging Rock (a few steps from this marker); Kerr Lock (approx. 1.1 miles away); St. Patrick's Roman Catholic Church (approx. 1.3 miles away); Dallas Township World War II Roll of Honor (approx. 5.9 miles away); The Wabash River and the Big Four Cut (approx. 6.1 miles away); Kin-Com-A-Ong Spring (approx. 6.1 miles away); Cook's Cabin (approx. 6.1 miles away); Treaty of 1826 Meeting Camp (approx. 6.1 miles away).
 Touch for a list and map of all markers in Lagro.